If you are an enthusiastic animator and looking for guidance on how to use Blender, you have landed in the right place!

 Blender comes well equipped with various camera lenses that perfectly imitates the real cameras and allow animators to showcase different angles in a shot.
 These camera lenses include perspective, Orthographic, and Panoramic.
 While perspective lens comes with a focal length feature that determines the amount of zoom, Orthographic comes with an orthographic scale that controls the apparent size of objects projected on the image.

 Blender also offers features like depth of field and aperture to create scenes as good as the real ones.
 In case you are wondering about how to use Blender to add depth of field and aperture to your render, read our blender tutorial or watch this blender tutorial on youtube.

 Rendering plays a significant role in 3D computer graphics.
 The process involves combining all the stages, carried out in the 3D animation production pipeline, and turning them into a sequence of 2D still images.

 Blender embodies three render engines; Eevee, Cycles, and Workbench.
 Each engine comes with its own strengths and limitations.
 Eevee is a physically-based real-time renderer, cycles is a physically-based path tracer.
 Workbench is designed for layout, modeling, and previews.
 Apart from these three engines, Blender allows animators to use render engines from third-party developers.

 Blender has become the new-favorite for several professionals and animation enthusiasts.
 The 3D computer graphics software is widely lauded for its intuitive set of powerful tools.
 These tools have helped pull off some of the finest pieces in the animation industry.
-Not only that, its user-friendly interface has helped several animation enthusiasts to kick-start their careers.
+Users with limited computing power also has easy access to more powerful machines for rendering thanks to blender render farms.
+And to add to that, its user-friendly interface has helped several animation enthusiasts to kick-start their careers.

 No wonder why Blender stands strong amongst other frontrunners in the animation industry!